enoch619/ttd_reporting/readme.md

 # TTD reporting
 Create a merged TTD and DCM report with campaign metrics and conversion count for Tableau and Datorama use

+## Environment:
+Airflow on Cloud Compute Engine

-## Steps:
+## Tasks:
-1. Download TTD report through API to Cloud storage with uaf_ttd_api.py
+1. uaf_ttd_api.py: TTD report through API to Cloud storage
-2. Download, clean and merge with uaf_main.py
+2. uaf_main.py: clean and merge
-3. Put them on airflow for automation

 ## Requirement:
 1. TTD auth token